 - Step 1: Pour approximately a half cup of apple cider vinegar into a small bowl.

-- Step 2: Add a few drops of dish soap.
+- Step 2: Add a few drops of dish soap and mix gently.

 - Step 3: Place the bowl near the fruit flies and wait a day or two.